SpektraSystems/openshift-container-platform/docs/Lab 01: Introduction-to-Azure-Portal.md

 3. You will see the environment details soon below.
 ![Training Portal Register3](../images/2odl_register3.jpg)
+Please ensure to take the values assigned to your deployment.

 ### Exercise 01: Log into your Azure Portal and Verify access to the Subscription